 If you have a low credit score, it may be a challenge to qualify for a balance-transfer credit card.

 Home Equity Loan or Cash-Out Refinance

-You can borrow against the equity in your home with a home equity loan or cash-out refinance.
+You can borrow against your home equity through a home equity loan or cash-out refinance.
 These often have low interest rates and high borrowing limits since the loan is secured by your home.
 Lenders consider your credit and financial history in determining whether you qualify and your rate.

-While it’s tempting, tying consumer debt to your home poses another issue as well.
-Since the loan is secured by your home, you risk foreclosure if you fall behind on payments.
-Plus, if your home falls in value, you could be upside down in the loan, owing more money than your home is worth.
+While it’s tempting, tying consumer debt to your home puts you at risk of foreclosure if you fall behind on payments.
+Plus, if your home falls in value, you could be “underwater," owing more money than your home is worth.

 Borrow From a Life Insurance Policy

 If you own a permanent life insurance policy with cash value, you may be able to use it to reduce your debt.
 There are a few different ways to access your policy’s cash value.

 First, you can take out a loan against the cash value in your policy.
 Rates are typically low and payments aren’t required on a regular basis.
 Any remaining debt upon your passing will be deducted from the death benefit.
 Instead of taking a loan, you may be able to withdraw a portion of the money directly, without having to repay it.
 In either case, no qualification or credit check is required, other than that the cash value must be enough to cover the loan or withdrawal, plus ongoing policy charges.

 Alternately, you could cash out your life insurance policy—terminating the policy in exchange for the net cash surrender value (ideally, the entire accumulated cash value).
 This is usually not a good idea since you lose the death benefit for your survivors, and will probably owe taxes on the cash-out amount.

 Cash-Out Auto Refinance